Living in Leicester

 As the home of three large educational institutions, Leicester is undeniably a real student city, with the amenities to match.
 You’ll never go hungry, either- restaurants and cafes include cuisines from authentic Japanese to Korean, Turkish, Portuguese, Italian, Lebanese, French, Eritrean, modern British, Spanish, Southern Indian, and more.
 Equally, the city has a wide range of independent coffee shops, cocktail and wine bars, traditional pubs, and even a Champagne bar.

 The iconic Curve Theatre is a world-class venue for the performing arts, while The Phoenix is our local art house cinema, offering international films and film festivals; art; cinema and photography courses; informative talks, and a fabulous bar/restaurant serving local beers and ciders.
 The UK’s National Space Centre is here in Leicester, and the city also boasts an art gallery, civic museum, medieval guildhall, and a Roman museum.

 The city’s music scene is also thriving, with tiny gig venues right up to large theatre venues in abundance.
 These include the Shed, the Musician and De Montfort Hall, which has played host to some of the biggest bands and comedians on the planet.
-Every year, Leicester also hosts the Leicester Comedy Festival, which in 2016 saw 780 shows in 65 venues over 19 days.
+Every year, Leicester also hosts the Leicester Comedy Festival, which in 2019 included over 870 individual events in 72 venues across the city over 19 days.